1911 Eastern North America heat wave: United States

 The death toll continued to rise until finally a sudden thunderstorm brought a wave of relief, soon after which temperatures returned to their normal levels for good.

 The 1911 heat wave is considered the most deadly weather-related disaster in the history of New England.
 Contemporaneously, The Springfield Weekly Republican reported 319 deaths and 1138 "prostrations" (incidents of heat exhaustion) in New England, with 104 deaths and 511 prostrations occurring in Boston.
 In 2010, Yankee magazine noted a death toll of 1,100 for Massachusetts alone.

 In Philadelphia, 158 people were reported to have died from the heatwave.
 Across the Northeast, 200 people were reported to have drowned while swimming in an attempt to escape the heat.
 Several deaths were additionally caused by the thunderstorms that broke the heat wave.

+Divided back postcard of a July 1911 wreck at Westerly station.
+A freight locomotive derailed down an incline, killing the engineer and injuring two firemen.